 - Is there a sign-up bonus?

 Even though you might only be considering no annual fee business credit cards, there are many differences beyond the business credit card design and the issuing bank.
-Taking a few extra minutes to compare your business needs to the credit card benefits will guarantee you pick the best business credit card available.
+Taking a few extra minutes to compare your business needs to the credit card benefits business credit card available.

 Chase Ink Business Cash